-A visit to your dentist may seem like a task to some of you.
-But, you have to remember to keep your dental appointments if you have to avoid these conditions in your mouth.
+Are one of those who visits your dentist only in a tooth pain?
+Then you have to remember to keep your dental appointments, if you have to avoid these 5 conditions in your mouth.

 Tooth decay is one of the most common causes of bacterial infections in your mouth.
 A majority of adults and children worldwide suffer from tooth decay.
 A tooth decay happens when the cavity causing bacteria dissolve the hard tooth structure and then go on to infect the pulp tissue.
 An infected pulp causes tooth pain.
 That’s when the tooth has to undergo RCT (Root Canal Treatment) in order to save your tooth.
 Regular visits to your dentist will ensure that your dentist detects these cavities at an earlier stage.
 A simple filling at this point saves you a lot to time, distress and money.